delfick/harpoon/docs/docs/building_harpoon/section2/option_merge.rst

-The initial version of option_merge would split the key by dot to determine what to access, but this meant keys couldn't have dots in them, so after a rewrite, access is now done via shortest match.
+The initial version of option_merge would split the key by dot to determine what to access, but this meant keys couldn't have dots in them, so after a rewrite, access is now done via longest match.

 I'll demonstrate the implications of this below: